emqx/cloud-docs/en_US/connect_to_deployments/overview.md

             {
               'imgName': 'vue',
               'name': 'Vue.js',
-              'description': 'Use the mqtt.js library in VUE to connect to EMQ X Cloud', 'link': './vue_sdk.html',
+              'description': 'Use the MQTT.js library in Vue to connect to EMQ X Cloud', 'link': './vue_sdk.html',
             },
             {
               'imgName': 'electron',
               'name': 'Electron',
-              'description': 'Use the mqtt.js library in Electron to connect to EMQ X Cloud', 'link': './electron_sdk.html',
+              'description': 'Use the MQTT.js library in Electron to connect to EMQ X Cloud', 'link': './electron_sdk.html',
             },
           ],